arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 ****
 <div class = "answer">

-Yes, this contains both health information (wrist pain) and potentially identifying information (the fact that she will compete in the 2016 Olympics).
+Yes, this contains both health information (wrist stiffness and pain) and potentially identifying information (the fact that she will compete in the 2016 Olympics).
 Note that "BL" often stands for "bilateral", and in this context that appears to be what it means.
 If it were the patient's initials, then that would be identifying as well.